Bas-Man/WorkScheduleAutomation/README.md

 You will need to create or use an existing calendar and determine its ID.
 You can get the ID by opening your google calendar.

-If you want to have a special calendar for Berlitz work schedule.
-Follow these steps after creating the calendar in Google calender.
+If you want to have a special calendar for your Berlitz work schedule.
+Follow these steps after creating the calendar in Google.

 1. Navigate to Calendar and click on the three vertical dots